nuxeo-sandbox/nuxeo-s3-utils/README.md

 ## Build and Install

-Assuming [maven](http://maven.apache.org/) (3.2.5) is installed on your system, after downloading the whole repository, execute the following:
+Assuming [maven](http://maven.apache.org/) is installed on your system, after downloading the whole repository, execute the following:

 * Installation with unit-test (recommended):
-  * See the JavaDoc at `nuxeo-s3-utils/nuxeo-s3-utils-plugin/src/test/java/org/nuxeo/s3utils/test/TestS3TempSignedUrl.java`, and add an `aws-test.conf` file containing the required information (AWS key ID, AWS secret key, S3 bucket, file to test and its size)
+  * Add an `aws-test.conf` file containing the required information (region, S3 bucket, file to test and its size).
+See details in `SimpleFeatureCustom`
+  * Be pre-authenticated in the terminal
   * Then, in the terminal, run

   ```